-2. While labels cannot altered, they can be removed in transit.
+2. While labels cannot be altered, they can be removed in transit.
 If a

 signed layer is seen then it can be removed by any agent that

 processes the message (such as a Message Transfer Agent).
 If the

 label is protected by an encryption layer then it can only be